colinjbarr/colinjbarr/README.md

 - 👋 Hi, I’m @colinjbarr
-- 👀 I’m interested in ...
-Python
+- 👀 I have an interested in data & analytics.
+I also have interests in arduino & raspberry pi.
-- 🌱 I’m currently learning ...
-Python
+- 🌱 I’m currently learning Azure.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: ColinBarr25@gmail.com

 <!---